AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 cd chain/src/AElf.Boilerplate.Launcher/
 dotnet build

-# run the boilerplate
+# run the Boilerplate
 dotnet run bin/Debug/netcoreapp3.0/AElf.Boilerplate.Launcher
 ```

-**Note:** when running the node, you might see some errors related to an incorrect password, to solve this you need to backup your `data-dir/keys` folder and start with an empty folder.
+**Note:** when running the Boilerplate, you might see some errors related to an incorrect password, to solve this you need to backup your `data-dir/keys/` folder and start with an empty folder.

 At this point the smart contract has been deployed and is ready to use.
 You should see the node's logs.
 You can now stop the node by killing the process (usually **control-c** or **ctrl-c** in the terminal).